In my search for an optimal 400-450-engined travel bike that isn’t a CCM450 I remembered the Honda CB400 SS grey imports I’d seen on ebay.

 Or how about the HondaBulldog 400 – only a concept and likely to stay that way, just like the 250 Ryoku Yamaha from a couple of years back.
 That’s a down-sized CB500 twin engine, in case you’re wondering.
 Round and round it goes.

 For a while there was a bike I was curious about: the French-branded, Chinese-made Mash Adventure 400 (left) that was briefly available in France and the UK alongside other 400s.
-It was near identical to the similarly short-lived WK Trail 400mentioned here.
+It was near identical to the similarly short-lived WK Trail 400 mentioned here.
 Both use the same Shineray XY 400 engine from Mash’s Roadstar retro.
-In the UK you can pick up low-mileage WKs from £2500 and end-of-line Mash Advs were going new from £4750, complete with panniers, as shown above.
+In the UK you could pick up low-mileage WKs from £2500 and end-of-line Mash Advs were going new from £4750, complete with panniers.

 The WK Trail 400 (left) was briefly sold in the UK and a couple of magazines, including Overland Mag and Rust Sports tested it.
 Its price dropped from around £4k to a more realistic £2999 £2499 before they all went.

-I spent about four hours on the Mash Roadstar provided by T Northeast, a small bike shop in Horley, near Gatwick.
+I spent about four hours on the Mash Roadstar provided by T Northeast, a small bike shop in Horley, near Gatwick (they no longer sell the 400s and Mash UK seems to have closed).
 The bike only had about 150km on the clock and I added another 120km riding the back lanes of Sussex and Kent.

-To me the Mash Roadstar is a great looking machine with an idealised Brit-retro ‘T120’ profile that’s just as cool as the originals it’s imitating.
+The Mash Roadstar is a great looking machine with an idealised Brit-retro ‘T120’ (left) profile that’s as cool as the originals it’s imitating.
 The flat bench seat, fork gaiters, peashooter pipes all set off the right cues.

-The Mash Roadstar resembles Yamaha’s recently UK-reintroduced but 2017-dropped SR400 (left).
+The Mash Roadstar resembles Yamaha’s UK-reintroduced but soon dropped SR400 (left).
 The mini SR never caught on, despite the retro trend.
 First time round in the late 70s the original SR500 wasn’t such a big hit either, while the XT500 with which it shared its motor had already become the classic it remains today.
-Alongside the Roadstar the £5200 SR400 merely looked overpriced and heavy.
+Alongside the Roadstar, the £5200 SR400 merely looked overpriced and heavy.
 What it needs is some of this!

 Initially riding away from the shop the bike felt as skimpy as a 125.
-This lack of bulk and the airy front end detracted from the planted feeling on my Versys, but that can’t all be down to an extra 70-odd kilos of weight.
-It could be an assumption produced by the spindly 35-mm forks alongside the proportionally hefty front wheel.
+This lack of bulk and the airy front end detracted from the planted feeling on my Versys (at the time), but that can’t all be down to an extra 70-odd kilos of weight.
+It could be due to the spindly 35-mm forks alongside the proportionally hefty front wheel.

 I know the Roadstar is low but the bike does feel very light and I wonder if that claimed 151-kg figure could be wet.
 My XCo was supposedly just a few kilos over that weight before I layered on the travel clobber, but the Roadstar felt more like my CRF250L (144kg wet).

 And it’s not like the Roadstar goes out of its way to save the kilos.
 Just like the bikes from the period it evokes, sidepanels, mudguards and the chain stay are all metal.
-Even the oil tank sat behind the gearbox (above right) looks like an unusually hefty casting and the chain this bikes runs is much heavier than what’s on my Versys with more than twice the power.
+Even the oil tank sat behind the gearbox (left) looks like an unusually hefty casting and the chain this bikes runs is much heavier than what’s on my Versys with more than twice the power.
 It may well be a Chinese cheapie, but once that’s shot and you slap on a DID I can imagine it would easily last 20,000 miles with something like a Tutoro drip luber.
-Along with the low seat height, this lightness has great benefits in doing a quick u-ey to nip back for a photo or follow a lane that looked like it went in my direction.
-I had a delivery in Kent, but as there was no 12-volt plug to run a satnav I was navigating the old-fashioned way with a cryptically scrawled roadbook taped to the tank (above left).
+Along with the low seat height, this lightness has great benefits in doing a quick u-ey to nip back for a self-timed photo or follow a lane that looked like it went somewhere good.
+I had a delivery in Kent, but as there was no 12-volt plug to run a satnav I was navigating the old-fashioned way with a cryptically scrawled roadbook taped to the tank.

 Running along Kent’s lanes at up to 50mph (clock and odo in km with mph scale on the speedo) the bike ran well, though I’m not sure I was doing the indicated speed.
 Push it to 60 and you start to ponder the limits of the brakes and suspension.